galantelab/reboot/docs/README.md

 ## Toy example

-   In order to illustrate how easy is to use reboot, we produce a framework to get a small dataset (here called toy dataset) from [TCGA](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga){:target="_blank"} and use it into reboot.
+   In order to illustrate how easy is to use Reboot, we produce a framework to get a small dataset (here called toy dataset) from [TCGA](https://www.cancer.gov/about-nci/organization/ccg/research/structural-genomics/tcga){:target="_blank"} and use it into Reboot.

    We provide a script to download and format gene expression and clinical data of glioblastoma patients from TCGA.
 It can be run following this command into the reboot directory: